billchurch/soundboard/README.md

 npm install
 ```

-### Run the Dev Server
+### Run the Vite Dev Server

 ```bash
 npm run dev
 ```

-Open `http://localhost:3000` to load the soundboard.
+Open the URL printed by Vite (default `http://localhost:5173`) to load the soundboard.
 Each button displays its label and keyboard shortcut.
 Press the shortcut or click the button to play the associated clip.
 The UI shows a pressed state while the clip is active, and playback stops automatically when the tab becomes hidden.

 ### Required Audio Assets